@bagawork/framework

 is not straight forward, since the p

 property needs to be updated to contain the current page in the app.
-To make that happen, the environment is actually implemented as a JS proxy that intercepts property access and send back the correct value, but to the one implementing the createApp()
+To make that happen, the environment is actually implemented as a JS proxy that intercepts property access and sends back the correct value, but to the one implementing the createApp()

 function it can be seen as a JS object that always contains up-to-date values.